tsai810417/VSEPR-Models/proposal.md

 ## Functionality and MVP
 By selecting a shape, users will see:
 - [ ] Informations about bond angles
-- [ ] Generic formula
+- [ ] Molecular shape
 - [ ] Example
 - [ ] 3D interactive molecule

 In VSEPR Models, users will be able to:
 - [ ] Select which shape to interact with
-- [ ] Rotate the model by buttons
+- [ ] Rotate the molecule by dragging or buttons
-- [ ] Zoom in/out by buttons
+- [ ] Zoom in/out by scrolling or buttons

 ## Wireframes
-This app will consist of 2 containers and contents will be updated according to user's selection of which model to display.
+This app will consist of 2 containers and contents will be updated according to user's selection of which configuration to display.

 ![Wireframe](https://github.com/tsai810417/resources/blob/master/Untitled%20Diagram.png?raw=true)